hzi-bifo/AMR_prediction_pipeline/README.md

 **A. Sample information**

-  Please specify samples' information in <a href="https://github.com/hzi-bifo/AMR_prediction_pipeline/blob/main/sample.txt"> sample.txt<a> , where each row containing a strain's sample name, path to genome, and strain species, respectively separated by a space.
+  Please specify samples' information in <a href="https://github.com/hzi-bifo/AMR_prediction_pipeline/blob/main/sample.txt"> sample.txt<a> , where each row contains a strain's sample name, path to genome, and strain species, respectively separated by a space.

 **B. Parameters setting**